AaronRohrbacher/resort/README.md

 ## Known Bugs

 _Minor centering issues due to CSS navbar that we weren't supposed to create.
+Also, nav bar has funny little dot after the Pictures link.
 Your contribution would be welcomed!_

 ## Support and contact details